Jerry Seinfeld: Books

 Seinfeld wrote the book SeinLanguage, released in 1993.
 Written as his television show was first rising in popularity, it is primarily an adaptation of his stand-up material.
 The title comes from an article in Entertainment Weekly listing the numerous catchphrases for which the show was responsible.
 In 2002, he wrote the children's book Halloween.
 The book was illustrated by James Bennett.
 Seinfeld wrote the forewords to Ted L. Nancy's Letters from a Nut series of books and Ed Broth's Stories from a Moron.
 Seinfeld also wrote the foreword to the Peanut Butter & Co.
 Cookbook.
 In October 2020, Seinfeld released his new book Is This Anything?.
 The book chronicles Seinfeld's 45 years working in comedy and contains many of his best bits that span from various decades.

 Influences

-Seinfeld has stated, "On the Mount Rushmore of stand-up comedy, there are four faces, in my opinion: Richard Pryor, George Carlin, Bill Cosby and Don Rickles."
-Seinfeld has also cited as his influences the humorist Jean Shepherd, Mad Magazine, Jonathan Winters, Jerry Lewis, Robert Klein, and Abbott and Costello.
+Seinfeld has stated, "On the Mount Rushmore of stand-up comedy, there are four faces, in my opinion: Richard Pryor, George Carlin, Bill Cosby, and Don Rickles."
+Seinfeld has also cited as his influences Jean Shepherd, Mad Magazine, Jonathan Winters, Jerry Lewis, Robert Klein, and Abbott and Costello.
 He stated, "Monty Python was a gigantic influence on me.
-They were just about silly, funny things that meant nothing, and that’s the stuff I love.
-There’s a wonderful childlike freedom in those kinds of things."
+They were just about silly, funny things that meant nothing, and that's the stuff I love.
+There's a wonderful childlike freedom in those kinds of things."

 In the Netflix comedy special, Jerry Before Seinfeld, he displayed his personal comedy albums collection from when he was a teenager.
 These albums included: